-Garrett Thomas Richards...On Twitter: @GRICHARDS26 ...
-Named Angels' third best prospect for 2012 by Baseball America ...
-Attended Edmond Memorial HS (OK) and the University of Oklahoma...Was named to NCAA All-Regional Team in 2009...As a freshman, was finalist for Closer of the Year ...
-Favorite NBA team is Oklahoma City Thunder ...
-Originally signed by Angels scout Arnold Brathwaite.
+Garrett Thomas Richards...named LAA's third best prospect in 2012 by Baseball America...attended Edmond Memorial HS (OK) and the University of Oklahoma...named to NCAA All-Regional Team in 2009...as a freshman, was finalist for Closer of the Year...favorite NBA team is Oklahoma City Thunder...originally signed by Angels' scout Arnold Brathwaite.

 Tossed five scoreless innings in season debut for Angels Apr.
 5 at Oakland but exited game with a right biceps strain ...
 Missed 135 games on disabled list...Pitched two shutout frames in only rehab start for Triple-A Salt Lake Aug.
 30 at Tacoma ...
 Returned to Angels Sept.
 5 at Oakland (3.1 IP, 4 H, 1 ER, 1 BB, 3 SO)...In five September starts, went 0-2 with a 2.74 ERA (23 IP - 7 ER) and 23 strikeouts ...
 Allowed two-or-fewer earned runs in five of six starts...Held opposing hitters to a .180 (18/100) batting average against ...
 Finished year with active streak of 16 consecutive starts (dating to Sept.
 19, 2015) allowing three-or-fewer earned runs...Longest streak for an Angels pitcher since Mike Witt 's franchise record 21 straight starts, May 10, 1981 - Apr.
 30, 1982 ...
 Since 2014, average fastball velocity of 96.5 MPH ranks fourth in the Majors (min.
 400 IP), according to FanGraphs.